ThomasVDP/MuffinClient/README.md

 # MuffinClient
+### DISCLAIMER: This project is definitely nowhere near it's goal and development is already paused!!!!
-A C++ replica of the well known game Minecraft
+A C++ replica (definitely not, still very early development and already paused!!!!!!!) of the well known game Minecraft

 ## Building
 ### Requirements